wudi669/wudi669/_pages/opportunities.md

   - /opportunities.html
 ---

 We are expanding our team!
-We are looking for passionate individuals to join us as **PhD students, research assistants, or master’s thesis students** to contribute to our exciting research in medical robotics.
+We are looking for passionate individuals to join us as **PhD students, Research Assistants (RAs), or master’s thesis students** to contribute to our exciting research in medical robotics.

 How to Apply
 -----